-- Some air fryers have smaller frying compartments than others (mine is 3.8L) so if yours is considerably smaller, you’ll need to fry your chips in multiple batches.
+- Some air fryers have smaller frying compartments than others (mine is 3.8L) so if yours is considerably smaller, you’ll need to fry your chicken in multiple batches.

 - Some air fryers don’t go up to 200C / 400F – in that case, just use the highest temperature possible.

 - Some air fryers have a paddle that turns the food as it cooks.
-In this case, you don’t need to turn them half way.
+It’s not required for this recipe.

 - Cooking times may vary from air fryer to air fryer.
-So use your own judgement to know when your chips are done!
+So use your own judgement to know when your chicken is done!

 Which air fryer should I buy?